-A contract between a state or local governmental unit or a section 501(c)(3) organization (a "Qualified User") and a non-exempt provider (a "Provider") for the management of, or services rendered at, or incentive payment in respect of, a Tax-Exempt bond-financed facility that meets the safe-harbor guidelines of Rev. Proc.
-97-13 as summarized below and does not otherwise give the Provider an ownership or leasehold interest in bond-financed property for Federal income tax purposes is treated as not creating any private business use under section 141(b) or 145(a)(2)(B) of the Internal Revenue Code (the "Code").
+A contract between a state or local governmental unit (a "Qualified User") and a manager or operator which is not a state or local government unit (a "Provider") for the management of, or services rendered at, or incentive payment in respect of, a tax-exempt bond-financed facility (the "Managed Property") that meets the safe-harbor guidelines of Rev. Proc.
+2017-13 as summarized below, is treated as not creating any private business use under Section 141(b) of the Internal Revenue Code (the "Code").
 In addition, if the guidelines are met, the burden to prove that the contract creates impermissible private activity would shift to the Internal Revenue Service ("IRS") in a tax court proceeding.
 All contracts must be reviewed on a case-by-case basis.